rogue816/pankajyadav.github.io/_pages/index.md

 ### Healthcare Data Analysis – Patient Mobility & Predictive Modeling

 This project started during my master's when I was working on imbalanced datasets.
-I came in contact with my senior, **Kumar Shukla**, who was developing an instrumental chair called the **Jodhpur Instrumental Kursi (JIK)** to assess sarcopenia in older patients.
+I came in contact with my senior, **Brajesh Kumar Shukla**, who was developing an instrumental chair called the **Jodhpur Instrumental Kursi (JIK)** to assess sarcopenia in older patients.
 He was collecting data from tests like **Time Up and Go (TUG), Short Physical Performance Battery (SPPB), and gait velocity**.

 I collaborated with him to analyze this data, applying my expertise in imbalanced datasets.
 Initially, we published some preliminary findings, but we couldn't fully implement the results at that time because we lacked the framework to converge machine learning outputs to actionable clinical insights.